Pavee Point: Finances and organisation

 Pavee Point is a government-funded NGO because the majority of its income is obtained from a variety of official departments and agencies, but its operational activities are managed independent of the Irish government.

 In 2016 its income was €1,474,609.
 The main agencies which provided grants were the Dept. of Social Protection, the City of Dublin Youth Service Board, Pobal and the Health Service Executive Authority.

 Organizational structure

-Pavee Point is managed by its two co-directors; Martin Collins, a Traveller, and Ronnie Fay, a settled person.
+Pavee Point is managed by its two co-directors; Martin Collins, a Traveller, and Lynsey Kavanagh, a settled person.
 They oversee a senior management team, which is also composed of a mixture of Travellers and settled people- thus encouraging solidarity between the two groups.
 The senior management team governs sub-groups for issue-oriented programs, including: education, building, men, communications, women, training, international, and a policy forum.
 In 2016 the average number employed was 3 in administration and 50 in Community Projects.